-The ISIE2023 conference will be held in two historical buildings in Leiden.
+The ISIE2023 conference will be held in three historical buildings in Leiden.
 Read more about the city of Leiden and its attractions

 , and how to get to and around the city

 .
 Also check back for information about accommodation

 This building connects two important moments in Leiden's history.

 In January 1807, a gunpowder ship moored here exploded.
 The blow swept away 218 houses on either side of the canal.